rsn870/spectral_ddpm/Readme.md

 ![equation](https://github.com/rsn870/spectral_ddpm/blob/main/images/code_a.png)

-Our implemnetation of the spectrum loss borrow directly from https://github.com/autonomousvision/frequency_bias
+Our implementation of the spectrum loss borrow directly from https://github.com/autonomousvision/frequency_bias

 All mitigation codes will be present in diffusion.py please refer to it for more details.
 For a fuller theoretical analysis please refer to the paper.